 This Slow Cooker Balsamic Dijon Pot Roast is another recipe from my freezer kit repertoire, and it couldn’t be any easier.
-Beef chuck roast slowly simmers with potatoes and carrots with fresh rosemary and thyme in a balsamic, Dijon broth.
+A beef chuck roast slowly simmers with potatoes and carrots with fresh rosemary and thyme in a balsamic, Dijon broth.
 And BONUS it’s freezer friendly and 95% can be made in advance, frozen and saved to be whipped up on a chilly day or when you’re just not in the mood to cook.
 I adore recipes just like this!
 Feeds 4 to 6 in about 8 hours.

 Monday my girls had the day off from school.
 Yet I still woke up at 6:45 to put this Balsamic Dijon Pot Roast in my slow cooker.
 Yes, willingly.
 While it sat on my counter doing it’s thing, I went and picked up my groceries and put gas in my car.
 I was home from shopping and gas getting by 9:30 in the morning and my girls never knew.
 Until I woke them up with promises of pancakes.